Opoku19/Mobile-Banking-Application/README.md

      - Implementing data backup and recovery procedures.
      - Ensuring data integrity and security.

+7. Phina--10961638
+   - Role: Quality Assurance (QA) Tester
+   - Responsibilities:
+     - Creating and executing test cases to ensure application functionality and reliability.
+     - Identifying and reporting bugs, issues, and usability concerns.
+     - Collaborating with developers to resolve and verify bug fixes.
+     - Conducting regression testing and performance testing.

+8. Bertram-10979761
+   - Role: Documentation Specialist
+   - Responsibilities:
+     - Creating and maintaining project documentation, including requirements, design documents, and user guides.
+     - Writing and updating the project's README file and documentation on version control platforms.
+     - Assisting with creating API documentation and technical documentation for developers.
+     - Ensuring documentation is accurate, up-to-date, and accessible to the team and stakeholders.

+9. Gorden----
+   - Role: Deployment and DevOps Engineer
+   - Responsibilities:
+     - Setting up the deployment infrastructure for the mobile banking application.
+     - Configuring continuous integration and delivery pipelines.
+     - Managing and automating the deployment process.
+     - Monitoring application performance and scalability.

 ## Contact
 For any inquiries or feedback, please contact the development team at kaopoku-boakye@st.ug.edu.gh